2024-25 Catalog

 Bachelor of Arts and Bachelor of Science Degree Programs

-Two distinct bachelor-degree programs are offered by the College are the Bachelor of Arts (BA) and the Bachelor of Science (BS).
-For the Bachelor of Arts degree, a student takes a comparatively smaller number of courses to fulfill the major requirements, allowing them greater flexibility for additional academic opportunities such as double majoring, pursuing a minor(s), and study abroad or experiential learning.
-For the Bachelor of Science degree (offered in designated disciplines), a student takes a more extensive concentration in the major field, along with a proportionally smaller number of courses outside the major.
+Bachelor of Arts degrees typically include fewer major requirements, allowing more opportunities for coursework outside of the major curriculum.
+Students in a BA program have more flexibility to pursue a minor(s), and study abroad or experiential learning.
+Bachelor of Science degrees (offered in designated disciplines), require more extensive coursework in the major and collateral fields.
 Except for this distinction, the same basic requirements must be met for both degree programs (including the minimum number of 120 hours for graduation and the minimum grade point average in the major of 2.0).
 No more than six hours of advanced military science credit or creative inquiry (CINQ) coursework may be applied toward either degree.

 Bachelor of Arts Degree